October 27, 2021 • 7 min

 If you’ve given your card information out to someone else, call us immediately at 800.358.8228 so we can help protect your account from damage.

-Patelco will never contact you and ask you for your online banking User ID or password – not by phone, not by email, not in person and not by text.
+Patelco will never contact you and ask you for your online banking password – not by phone, not by email, not in person and not by text.
 There is no reason for anyone to have your online banking credentials – and if someone asks it is a scam.

-If you’ve given out your online banking User ID or password, call us immediately at 800.358.8228 so we can help you reset your credentials and protect your accounts.
+If you’ve given out your online banking password, call us immediately at 800.358.8228 so we can help you reset your credentials and protect your accounts.

 Calls claiming to be from the IRS, your local police or Social Security are increasingly common – and the fraudsters often claim you’ll be punished or arrested if you don’t cooperate.
 Don’t fall for it – neither the IRS nor your local law enforcement nor the Social Security Administration will call to resolve problems with your taxes or Social Security account.